 But if you are a fly fisherman (even if you’ve been thinking about toying with tossing these gentle lines in the water while visiting North Carolina) this is a hotspot you absolutely have to try.

-Go down into the lower reaches and you’ll find a lot more stocked fish than wild ones.
-The action here is almost nonstop all year round.
+Go down into the lower reaches and you’ll find a lot more stocked fish than wild ones, but the action here is almost nonstop all year round.

 Deep Creek Trout Fishing